michelep/ESP8266_EnergyMeter/README.md

 # ESP8266_EnergyMeter
-WiFi home energy meter with PZEM004T module and ESP8266
+## WiFi home energy meter with PZEM004T module and ESP8266

+Use PZEM004T, a cheap power meter module, and an ESP8266 board (with a bunch of other components, like a buzzer, a transistor and a resistor.
+Plus a HiLink 5V power supply) to monitor home power consumption.